 Dad was a sheep farmer in a small rural area called Tangiteroria, about 20 minutes drive west of Whangarei.
 As a very young child, my Dad took me to the Tangiteroria Church every Sunday until I was about 4 years old.
 I had grown up following Dad around the farm, learning how to shout at sheep, dogs and the weather.
 Apparently, repeating those “man of the land” words in church isn’t acceptable and after some particularly colourful language when I dropped the bible, we never went back.

 My religious education continued at Parua Bay Primary School where some old ladies (they must have been at least 40) from the local church would pop in from time to time and tell us stories from the Bible.
 I remember lots of stories about Jesus healing people, rising from the dead, kicking out money lenders and hanging out with lepers.
-After the story, we would always get to draw a picture about what we had just heard.
+After the story, we would always get to draw a picture of what we had just heard.
 I didn’t know what lepers were and thought that they must have meant leopards.
 So I drew some spotted cats instead.
 The lessons were quite dull but I enjoyed drawing pictures, so they weren’t too bad.

 Dad was determined to see me get a decent religious education (you have to admire his tenacity) and enrolled me at Pompallier Catholic College.
 Fearing that I didn’t have enough of a religious grounding and would not fit in with all the other more dedicated Catholics, he put me into evening classes where I studied the Bible.
 This was not fun.
-All the lessons seemed to be focussed on religious doctrine and were even more dull than the primary school RE lessons.
+All the lessons seemed to be focussed on religious doctrine and were even duller than the primary school RE lessons.

 Fortunately, these private lessons didn’t go on forever and I started Pompallier College with some idea of what they were talking about in our high school RE lessons.
 When I started at Pompallier, there were several Priests and a couple of Nuns.
 While some of them were quite strict, they all seemed to be trying to do their best for us and were dedicated to their teaching and ministry.
 I can’t say that I have any complaints about harsh treatment that seem to appear in the media so often these days.